-COURSE #456201/456211 Ivy Tech BUSN 101 3 credits
+Ivy Tech BUSN105 3 credits

 Do you want to learn how to run, or work in, a business?
 Not only is this class dual credit, but students in this class actually operate, manage, and make all the business decisions for our school store, the Trojan Exchange.
-Principles of Business Management focuses on the roles and responsibilities of managers as well as opportunities and challenges of ethically managing a business in the free-enterprise system.
+Principles of Business Management focuses on the roles responsibilities of managers as well as opportunities and challenges of ethically managing a business in the free-enterprise system.
 Students will attain first hand an understanding of management, team building, leadership, problem-solving steps and processes that contribute to the achievement of The Trojan Exchange's goals.
 The profit made in the school store is certainly one of the biggest incentives for these students.
 Being a part of the Business Academy, and running the school store, makes students eligible for scholarships offered to our Business Academy All-stars at the end of each year.

-- Grade: 11-12 - Credits: 1 per semester; 2 semesters - Prerequisite: C- in Accounting, Marketing, or teacher recommendation - Counts as an elective or directed elective for all diplomas
+- Grade: 11 - Credits: 1 credit per semester; 2 semesters required - Required Prerequisite: Principles of Business Management - Counts as an elective or directed elective for all diplomas

-MARKETING FUNDAMENTALS COURSE #591402/591422 Ivy Tech MKTG 101 3 credits
+MARKETING FUNDAMENTALS COURSE #591402/591422

+Ivy Tech MKTG 101 3 credits

-Marketing Fundamentals provides a basic introduction to the scope and importance of marketing in the global economy.
-Emphasis is placed on oral and written communications, mathematical applications, problem-solving, and critical thinking skills as they relate to advertising/promotion/selling, distribution, financing, marketing-information management, pricing, and product/service management.
+Marketing Fundamentals provides basic introduction to the scope and importance of marketing in the global economy.
+Emphasis is placed on oral and written communications. mathematical applications, problem-solving, and critical thinking skills as they relate advertising/promotion/selling, distribution, financing, marketing-information management, pricing, and product/service management.